 Type of rooms available: Hotel room; Hotel room with Lakeview, Studio/One-bed or Two-bed apartment with Lakeview or street view, and Penthouse.

 Who will love this hotel: Families and couples on a budget who still want to stay central.

 Why it’s a top choice: It’s brand new – it only opened in 2020.
 It has a 24-hour gym on-site.
 The hotel also offers apartment-style rooms which have the benefit of a small kitchen with stovetop, microwave, fridge/freezer as well as the all-important in-room laundry.
 One of the best value central stays in Queenstown.

 Important info to note: The hotel is not right in town and it is a short (but steep) uphill climb back to the hotel from town.
-No room service available at certain times of the year.
-It’s worth checking with reception the opening hours of the on-site restaurant as it can change frequently.
+No room service is available at certain times of the year.
+It’s worth checking with the reception the opening hours of the on-site restaurant as they can change frequently.

 4. Novotel Queenstown Lakeside

 Location: The Novotel Queenstown Lakeside is located on the corner of Earl Street and Marine Parade right behind Queenstown Beach.
 The hotel is only a few steps from the best bars in Queenstown as well as Queenstown Mall (the perfect location for anybody looking to party in Queenstown!)

 Type of rooms available: Standard Room; Standard Room with Alpine View; Lakeside Room; One Bedroom Lakeside Apartment.

 Who will love this hotel: Families, groups, or couples.
 If you want to be right near the busiest areas of Queenstown then this place is perfect!